skamdem/terraform-docker-container/README.md

-# Create Sample Docker images with Terraform
+# Running nginx in a docker image with terraform

 This project originates from https://